-The RA3 Zone category and the site-specific zoning exceptions required to facilitate the proposed development are not considered appropriate since they would facilitate a development proposal that does not conform with the current in-force Official Plan, VOP 2010 or the draft VMCSP.
+The RA3 Zone category and the site-specific zoning exceptions proposed by the Owner to facilitate the proposed development are not considered appropriate since they would facilitate a development proposal that does not conform to the current in-force Official Plan, VOP 2010 or the draft VMCSP.
 The zoning exceptions would result in a built form and uses that are inconsistent with the policies of the draft Vaughan Mills Centre Secondary Plan.